yjwu17/yjwu17.github.io/_pages/about.md

 I am looking for highly self-motivated PhD students, PostDocs, and Research Assistants.
 If you are interested, please send me your CV.
 Thanks! (<u>All CVs are carefully evaluated.
 Only matched candidates will be responded within one week</u>.) </span>

 ###  **Research Interests**
- * Brain-inspired AI algorithms
+ * Brain-inspired learning algorithms and foundation models;
- * Neuromorphic computing and spiking neural networks
+ * Neuromorphic computing and spiking neural networks;
- * Computational models for memory and synaptic plasticity
+ * Computational neuroscience models for memory and synaptic plasticity;
- * Bioinspired robot applications
+ * Bioinspired robot applications;

 ### **Selected Ten Publications** <span style="font-size: small;">(updated as of December 2024)</span>